 Sometimes, customers just love to be recognized for choosing you.
 In this case, you can provide a customer with a special discount as a way to thank them for being a valued part of your business, or even for holidays and other milestones.

 This is where you and your customers can have some fun.
 During particularly hot months, you can offer a free case of Coke with any service call.
 That will set you back only $10, but the customer will see it as a freebie (which everyone loves), and a kind gesture.
 Or you can go the wacky route and raffle for some unknown prize.
 When the winner is chosen, perhaps he gets a bag full of hammers.
 And then the next month, the winner gets 10,000 paper clips.
 OK, I realize those are totally useless as actual prizes, but they don't have to cost much and they will be huge for promotional value.

 Holiday and seasonal offers:

 People organize their lives around holidays and different seasons.
 You can use discounts as a way to insert your service into their personal organization.
 For example, the start of summer is when a lot of road trips happen; it's a great time to get the attention of car owners who will need an oil change.
 When fall hits, the kids are back in school and it's a good time for carpet cleaning.
 Encourage people to use their time effectively by offering discounts to drive more business to you during these periods.

-Some people will begin to book online with you, but won't complete the process.
+, but won't complete the process.
 Your online booking app will provide you with data about abandoned attempts, which you can use to re-engage.
 This might come in the form of an email that says, "We saw that you started to book an appointment.
 While we hope your problem has been solved, if you still need our services, we'd like to offer you 15% off your first appointment."
 It's great customer service and will make a lasting impression.

 Email and website subscription offers: